opengisch/QField/docs/rw/_sources/index.rst.txt

 ====================================
 QField allows you to efficiently work on your GIS data outdoor.

-QField's optimized user interface for hides the full power of `QGIS <https://qgis.org>`_ under the hood.
+QField's optimized user interface hides the full power of `QGIS <https://qgis.org>`_ under the hood.

 .. container::